Actively Recruiting

 - Regular fasting periods longer than 12 hours per day or eating fewer than three main meals daily

-- Current use of dietary supplements or unwillingness to stop them
+- Current use of dietary supplements or unwillingness to stop their use

-- Antibiotic use in the 3 months before the study
+- Antibiotics use within 3 months before the study

 - Food intolerances, severe allergies, or dietary restrictions such as veganism

-- Acute or chronic infections, cancer, kidney or liver disease (more than two-fold increased transaminases), lung, neurological, psychiatric diseases, or severe atherosclerosis
+- Acute or chronic infections, cancer, kidney, liver, lung, neurological, psychiatric diseases, or serious cardiovascular conditions

 - Diabetes

-- More than four hours of exercise per week
+- More than four hours of physical exercise per week

 - Pregnancy, breastfeeding, or planning pregnancy during the trial